-Heliatek’s HeliaSol® “ready-to-use” film was used on a roof installation for the first time.
-With a self-adhesive back and preconfigured wiring, HeliaSol® is mounted directly onto existing roof surfaces and only needs to be electrically connected.
+Professionals install Heliatek’s HeliaSol® “ready-to-use” solar film on a roof for the first time.
+It has a self-adhesive back and preconfigured wiring.
+Moreover, HeliaSol® goes directly onto existing roof surfaces that you can connect it electrically.
 Taking into account the preparation time, 6 people needed only 8 hours to install 500m² of HeliaSol® as deployment took just over 2 minutes per film.
 With an installed power of 22.5 kWp, about 23.8 MWh will be generated annually, representing approximately 15% of the school’s electricity demand.

 ENGIE is assuming a leading role in the transformation of the energy sector.
 “Renewable energy is an essential part of our strategy of decarbonization, decentralization as well as digitalization of energy.
 Almost half of the energy consumption comes from the buildings sector.
 Buildings that couldn’t previously be used for energy production will be able to cover their own electricity requirements.
 With Heliatek’s technology, they will contribute to a decentralized and green energy supply,” says Isabelle Kocher, ENGIE’s CEO.

-HeliaSol and HeliaFilm are registered trademarks of Heliatek GmbH.
+HeliaSol and HeliaFilm are trademarks of Heliatek GmbH.